s4un3/lireta/docs/How does python resolve lireta syntax.md

 - `None`: keyword does not return.
 Instead, it might change a variable, for example.
 - `AudioWave`: class in lireta, that stores the audio signal.
-- `str`: the keyword evaluates the parameters to a string, that might be used as a keyword or be the parameter for a keyword later.
+- `str`: the keyword evaluates the parameters to a string, that will probably be the parameter for a keyword later.
 - Another line: similar to the `str` return type, but it allows for whole blocks to be in there.

 Notice that, in our example, the keyword `"seq"` has parameters that are lists (lines).
 However, `"seq"` expects `str` or `AudioWave`, so it needs to make these lines to be evaluated first.